esherm/genomicHeatmapMaker/README.md

-# Database connfig file location
+# Database config file location

 config file should be in home directory and called .my.cnf, e.g. ~/.my.cnf